 Degenerative disorders involve the progressive deterioration of the joints and are generally caused by age, injury, or a congenital defect such as hip dysplasia.
 They can also affect various organs and compromise how the body functions.
 Myelopathy is another degenerative disorder with symptoms similar to hip dysplasia.
-Some cats may have both disorders.
+Some dogs may have both disorders.
 Degenerative myelopathy is a disease that affects the spinal cord and causes nerve damage.
 Many holistic vets believe these degenerative conditions are caused by autoimmune disorders.

 - decreased activity

 - stiff gait that worsens with exercise

 - urinary and bowel incontinence

 Consider providing a step or ramp so your dog can get into vehicles and up and down from favourite spots.
 Exercise is important for the maintenance of joint mobility and muscle tone, so encourage frequent movement.
 Remember never to diagnose your pet or administer any product without first consulting your vet.